thierrypin/face-biometry/README.md

 # Face Biometry
 ## Complete pipeline for face biometry

 - Face detection and alignment is performed by MTCNN, with a choice of implementation from Tensorflow or MXNet.
-It runs in real time on CPU, but there is a choice to run it on GPU.
+It runs in real time on CPU or GPU.

 - Feature extraction is performed by ArcFace over Mobilenet on MXNet.
 The vector length is 128.

-This was possible by two github projects:
+Two github projects made this possible:

 https://github.com/deepinsight/insightface/commit/be3f7b3e0e635b56d903d845640b048247c41c90